2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Experiments and Results

-2DGS can still represent 3D scenes as radiance fields and enabling high-quality rendering and novel view synthesis.
-We compare rendering (with train-set views) and novel view synthesis of our 2DGH kernel with original 2DGS kernel on Synthetic NeRF dataset, DTU dataset and Mip-NeRF 360 dataset as shown in Table \ref{tab:ns_nvs}, \ref{tab:dtu_nvs}, \ref{tab:360_nvs} and Figure \ref{fig:ns_nvs}, \ref{fig:dtu_nvs}, \ref{fig:360_nvs}.
+\textbf{Train-view Rendering Quality \& Novel-view Synthesis.} 2DGS can still represent 3D scenes as radiance fields and enabling high-quality rendering and novel view synthesis.
+We compare novel view synthesis and train-view rendering quality of our 2DGH kernel with original 2DGS kernel on Synthetic NeRF dataset, Detail dataset and Mip-NeRF 360 dataset as shown in Tab. \ref{tab:ns_nvs}, \ref{tab:detail_nvs}, \ref{tab:360_nvs} and \ref{tab:360_train}.
+And we also provide Fig. \ref{fig:ns_nvs}, \ref{fig:detail_nvs} and \ref{fig:360_nvs_full} for qualitative comparison.

-Quantitatively, our method outperforms GES and original 2DGS in almost all metrics in NVS and rendering tasks.
-We can obtain better rendering details because 2DGH can capture high-frequency information through high-rank Hermite polynomials.
-Not surprisingly, for rendering quality evaluation on train-set views, our 2DGH kernel also achieves better performances.

-However, even using Gaussian-Hermite kernel, 2DGS rendering quality cannot surpass original 3DGS yet.
-And of course, we expect adding Hermite polynomials on 3DGS can push pure rendering quality to the limit to the future.

-\paragraph{Geometry Reconstruction} Regarding Chamfer Distance(CD) on Synthetic NeRF dataset shown by Table \ref{tab:ns_cd}, we find our results are much better than original 2DGS and slightly better than 2DGES.
-However, CD on DTU dataset shown by Table \ref{tab:dtu_cd} reveal that 2DGS is better.
-We suppose that it's because DTU dataset objects have many dark areas and many of them have a subtle texture thus it can't provide enough supervision on Hermite coefficient optimization.
-It will finally result in floaters around surface due to 2DGH kernel can have a non-central and non-local alpha distribution compared to kernels used by 2DGES and 2DGS.